Skip to Main content

 Diamond alternatives are not only much less expensive, but they also have great environmental and ethical benefits, similar to lab grown diamonds.
 Similar to lab diamonds, the production of diamond simulants does not require the displacement of the thousands of pounds of earth needed to find a blood diamond.
 There is also no chemical runoff from strip mining, which destroys sea habitats for generations.
 Environmental concerns are almost completely eliminated with alternative stones.

-A depiction of the environmental damage caused by diamond mining.
+A depiction of the environmental damage caused by diamond mining

 Diamond Alternatives Compared